SHAHIR123/Road-Damage-Detection/README.md

 ## Use Case
 **Create a model to detect the damaged road to use in real time computer vision application.**

-Create a TensorFlow model which can detect damage roads and show defective road area in red boxes.
+> - Create a TensorFlow model which can detect damage roads and show defective road area in red boxes.

 ## Data Set
-**Used data set was a part of "roaddamagedataset" available on kaggle.**
+> - Used data set was a part of "roaddamagedataset" available on kaggle.

-Training label was created manually for the used data set sample.
+> - Training label was created manually for the used data set sample.

-Image dataset can be found [here](https://www.kaggle.com/shahir/roaddamage)
+> - Image dataset can be found [here](https://www.kaggle.com/shahir/roaddamage)

-Training label can be found [here](https://www.kaggle.com/shahir/training-label)
+> - Training label can be found [here](https://www.kaggle.com/shahir/training-label)

 ## Solution Model